-- a) NEW is dependent on the configuration.
-Refer to Table 15.4.4-1 in AP-42 for assistance in selecting the appropriate NEW. - b) Source states that this is a "toxic equivalent". - c) SOURCE: Mitchell, William J. and Jack C. Suggs, "Emission Factors for the Disposal of Energetic Materials by Open Burning and Open Detonation (OB/OD)," U.S. Environmental Protection Agency, August 1998. - d) SOURCE: Wilcox, J. L., et al., "Characterization of Emissions Produced by the Open Burning/Open Detonation of Complex Munitions," Physical Test Division, West Desert Test Center, September 1996.
+b.
+Source states that this is a "toxic equivalent".

+c.
+SOURCE: Mitchell, William J. and Jack C. Suggs, "Emission Factors for the Disposal of Energetic Materials by Open Burning and Open Detonation (OB/OD)," U.S. Environmental Protection Agency, August 1998.

+d.
+SOURCE: Wilcox, J. L., et al., "Characterization of Emissions Produced by the Open Burning/Open Detonation of Complex Munitions," Physical Test Division, West Desert Test Center, September 1996.

-[&]quot;---" - No data is available.
+"---" - No data is available.

-[&]quot;00.00E+00" - Compound was not detected or detected at only the background level.
+"00.00E+00" - Compound was not detected or detected at only the background level.